11 Beam Deflection

 Click to expand

-In practice, engineers design structures with redundancies so that if one part fails it can be replaced without the entire structure collapsing.
+In practice engineers design structures with redundancies so that if one part fails it can be replaced without the entire structure collapsing.
 As such, static indeterminacy is the norm.

-The method is very similar to the methods used to solve other statically indeterminate problems in Section 5.5 and Section 6.3.
+The superposition method is like the methods used to solve other statically indeterminate problems in Section 5.5 and Section 6.3.
 To solve a statically indeterminate deflection problem using superposition, first identify the redundant support.
-We have 3 equilibrium equations and so can solve for three unknown support reactions.
-Any support reactions beyond this are redundant.
-Remove the redundant reaction and determine the deflection due to the applied loads at the point that the reaction was removed.
-It is best to remove a support such that the remaining beam is either simply supported or cantilever as these are the only support configuration in Appendix B.
+We have three equilibrium equations and so can solve for three unknown support reactions.
+Any support reactions beyond these three are redundant.

-It is possible to remove a moment reaction in order to leave a simply supported beam.
-In this case, determining the deflection at the point that the load was removed isn’t helpful as removing the moment reaction from a fixed support effectively leaves a pin support and the deflection with the moment removed will still be zero.
-In this situation we can instead look at the slope at the point that the reaction was removed.
-Example 11.7 is repeated below with the moment at B removed instead of the force at A.
+It’s possible to remove a moment reaction so that what remains is a simply supported beam.
+In this case, determining the deflection at the point where the load was removed isn’t helpful because removing the moment reaction from a fixed support effectively leaves a pin support and the deflection with the moment removed will still be zero.
+In this situation look at the slope at the point where the reaction was removed.

 Click to expand